-Most recent DVB work on 3DTV formats and signalling has been endorsed in this document, including provisions for some degree of 2D service compatibility (see Annex M).
+DVB standards on 3DTV formats and signalling has been endorsed since HD-Book SAT 2.0, including provisions for some degree of 2D service compatibility (see Annex M).

 5.4.
 Linkage with other organizations

 Where available and compatible with the Italian situation, the specification contained in this document refers to standards developed by standards setting organisations (DVB, ETSI, DIGITALEUROPE, NorDig, MPEG, OIPF, ISO, CEI, CEN).